Rotendahl/flood_risk/README.md

 #### Cloudburst

 Flooding caused by excessive rain. (_Skybrud_ in danish).
-The risk here is a combination of the factors following factors (english/danish).
+The risk is a combination of the following factors (english/danish).
 To read more about a factor visit the [notebook][notebook].
 The factors include:

 -   **Hollowing/Lavning:** A hollowing is a "hole" in the